Requirements for the safe training of pilots

 - AGE: Minimum age required to train is 18.
-Maximum age is 70.
-However, if you are 46 or older, we may require your health professional to approve your participation in our
+If you are 46 or older, we recommend that you consult with your health care provider whether it is safe for you to

 - *ABILITY TO ENDURE A MODEST FALL: You must be able to jump from a 3' ladder